 Croatia Airlines offers a sporadic direct flight from Split to Dubrovnik in summer – but nearly all services require one stopover.

-Given the logistical problems that forced its closure in the summer of 2016, it is not yet clear if European Coastal Airlines will provide a seaplane service between Split and Dubrovnik from 2018 onwards.
+Given the logistical problems that forced its closure in the summer of 2016, it is not yet clear if European Coastal Airlines will provide a seaplane service between Split and Dubrovnik in the future.
+As of summer 2019, there has been no update.